haihala/whoops-all-grapplers/docs/2. Areas/characters/serious contender/Ryan.md

 # Ryan
 The entry point.
-An old grizzled shoto.
+An old grizzled veteran.

 ## Writeup
 Ryan is a 50-something year old half asian half white dude who has been "doing this for a while".
 He is an obvious "Loganification" of Ryu.

-He doesn't leap during a shoryuken, his fireballs are small, but ultimately he trusts his technique which he has honed throughout the years.

 ## Mechanics
 ### Frail